adrien-glg/onnx-decomposer_aws/step_functions/outputs/README.md

 ## `outputs` directory

-Workflow deployment and execution outputs will be saved to this directory.
+Outputs related to workflow deployments and executions will be saved to this directory.